🚀 Ready to strengthen your startup’s legal foundations? Register for our free webinar here 👉 REGISTER

 Dilution occurs when a company issues new shares, reducing the ownership percentage of existing shareholders.
 While dilution can decrease individual shareholders’ control and earnings per share, it often accompanies valuable company growth and investment opportunities.
 Understanding how dilution works in different scenarios is crucial for startups to navigate their growth successfully.

-When a startup is set up, there is no dilution initially as the agreed share structure is implemented.
 It is important to remember that if you have agreed equity splits with co-founders already in place at the time you set up your company, the new company shareholding should reflect these arrangements.
 It will be far more convenient for all original founders to have their shareholding in place from day 1, and this initial share structure sets the baseline from which future dilution will occur through subsequent share issuances.

 It’s important to note that in Australia, companies cannot hold shares in themselves, meaning there’s no concept of reserving or setting aside shares at this stage.
 Therefore, when you set up, the original shareholders should all own that number of shares that reflects the intended holding.
+Getting your company structure and founder equity splits properly documented from day one – ideally in a shareholders’ agreement – makes it far easier to manage dilution as you grow.

 As stated above, shares cannot be set aside for future allocation.
-Therefore, when a company brings on an equity investor, it (generally) issues new shares to investors which increases the total number of shares.
+Therefore, when a company brings on an equity investor, it (generally) issues new shares to investors, which increases the total number of shares.
 You may have had 1,000 shares between 4 founders when you set up, then you issue 100 to a shareholder.
 This results in 1,100 shares on issue, thereby diluting existing ownership percentages.

 When introducing new investors, other than where an existing shareholder is seeking to exit the company, it is generally preferable to issue new shares (ie, rather than transfer them).
 Transferring shares can lead to unintended consequences such as: